anajuliabit/anajuliabit/README.md

 I'm Ana, a Software Engineer from Brazil.

 More about me:
-- 💜 I'm a blockchain enthusiast and I'm currently developing smart contracts with solidity.
-- :rocket: I’m currently working at [Ripio](https://www.ripio.com/) as Back-end Developer.
+- 💜 I’m currently working at [Boson Protocol](https://www.bosonprotocol.io/) as Blockchain Engineer.
 - :school: I'm a Computer Science student in UNISUL (Universidade do Sul de Santa Catarina)
 - :email: Send me an [email](mailto:anajuliabit@gmail.com) or a DM on [Twitter](https://www.twitter.com/anajuliabit) if you want to contact me.
 <br/>